sunragav/suitepad-localcache/README.md

 # suitepad-localcache

-## Note: Because this app uses a permission defined in the webview app, the [webview app](https://github.com/sunragav/suitepad-weview) should be installed first.
+## Note: Because the exported components in this app uses a custom permission defined in the webview app,for security reasons, the [webview app](https://github.com/sunragav/suitepad-weview) should be installed first.

 This is local repository and serves stored files for the other apps to consume.
 In this case, the other app is the [ProxyServer](https://github.com/sunragav/suitepad-proxyserver)  which runs an http server.